Divya S. Iyer: Director of the Kerala Solid Waste Management Project (KSWMP)

-In October 2023, Divya S. Iyer was appointed as the Director of the Kerala Solid Waste Management Project (KSWMP).
+In October 2023, Iyer was appointed as the Director of the Kerala Solid Waste Management Project (KSWMP).
 The project, partially funded by the World Bank with an estimated outlay of ₹2,300 crore, aims to develop an integrated and sustainable framework for managing municipal solid waste across Kerala’s urban local bodies.
 In her capacity as Director, Iyer oversees policy formulation, resource allocation, and the adoption of modern waste-processing technologies, including biomining and material recovery facilities.

 Under Iyer’s leadership, KSWMP has emphasized decentralized waste management systems, involving community-level participation and collaboration with local self-governing institutions.
 This approach is intended to reduce environmental impact and public health risks by minimizing the accumulation of untreated waste in landfills.
 The project also integrates awareness campaigns, capacity-building programs for municipal staff, and partnerships with private entities to promote innovative waste-to-energy solutions.

 Iyer’s appointment to the project was announced alongside her designation as Managing Director of the Vizhinjam International Seaport, forming part of a broader administrative restructuring that reassigned several district collectors.
 Through her dual roles, she is credited with fostering a cross-sectoral approach to sustainable development in Kerala, particularly by aligning large-scale infrastructure projects with environmental stewardship.

+Participation in literary festivals

+Iyer has participated as a speaker at the Kerala Literature Festival (KLF), engaging in discussions on parenting, governance, and cultural transformation.
+During the 2025 edition, she spoke in sessions addressing changing family dynamics and child development.
+She also participated in subsequent editions of the festival following Kozhikode’s designation as a UNESCO City of Literature.

+In 2025, she contributed an article titled “Shaping Cinema’s Future” to Kerala Calling, analyzing policy discussions aimed at creating a more inclusive and sustainable film industry, including issues related to gender justice and technological changes in production.

+Public engagement and mentorship

+Iyer has delivered public lectures and mentorship sessions for civil service aspirants, advocating structured preparation methods.
+In her TEDx talk titled Demystifying Versatility, she argued for versatility as a leadership strength, drawing on her experiences in medicine, administration, and cultural pursuits.